9 Ways to Foster Enhanced Communications on Your Community Board

 Documenting your requests in writing prior to a board meeting helps solicit input from board members.
 This practice gives your fellow members time to weigh their responses and functions as a tangible reminder that their input is needed.

 Many people take on a board member role with good intentions, eager to volunteer their time for a worthy cause.
-However, not all new board members fully understand the expectations of their role.
+However, not all new board members fully understand the expectations of their role and it can take time for them to adjust.

 Improving board member communication skills will go a long way toward creating and maintaining a thriving community — with less work.